dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/the-dbt-ide.md

 In addition to compiling and executing SQL, you can also *run* dbt projects in the dbt IDE.
 Use dbt's [rich model selection syntax](node-selection/syntax) to [run dbt commands](dbt-commands) directly in your browser.

-The dbt IDE updates in real-time as <Term id="model">models</Term>, tests, seeds, and operations are run.
-If a <Term id="model" /> or tests fails, you can dig into the logs to find and fix the issue.
+The dbt IDE updates in real-time as models, tests, seeds, and operations are run.
+If a model or tests fails, you can dig into the logs to find and fix the issue.

 <Lightbox src="/img/docs/dbt-cloud/50e939e-Screen_Shot_2019-11-05_at_9.08.38_PM.png" title="Running jobs and viewing results in the dbt IDE"/>